tomdeman-bio/Sequence-scripts/README.md

     perl run_kneaddata_only_human_removal.pl directory/containing/metagenomic/samples/only/*
 --------------------------------------------------------------------------------------------

-## Cut DNA sequence at a user defined position (e.g. position 63789), and paste the sequence that ranges from start to 63789 to the end of that same sequence.
+## Cut DNA sequence at a user defined position (e.g. position 63789) and move the sequence that ranges from start to 63789 to the end of the sequence.
 Useful when generating plasmid sequence comparison plots with Easyfig or Geneious.
-People often cut right before the start of the plasmid replicon gene.
+As a convention, folks usually cut right before the plasmid replicon gene.

 ### Usage
     perl cut_and_paste_seq.pl -cut 63789 -strand <forward/reverse> -seq Plasmid_DNA.fasta > Plasmid_DNA_new_sequence_order.fasta
 -----------------------------------------------------------------------------------------------------------------------------------

 ## Determine the core genome size of a given dataset.
-The script is assessing sorted BAM files, and the mapping reference in order to estimate the core genome size for a certain depth of coverage.
+The script is assessing sorted BAM files and the mapping reference in order to estimate the core genome size for a certain depth of coverage.
 The script needs [samtools](https://github.com/samtools/), [bedtools](http://bedtools.readthedocs.io/en/latest/), and awk.

 ### Usage
     perl estimate_core_genome_from_bam.pl -bam /path/to/bam/files -genome mapping/reference/fasta/file -depth 10